noah-weingarden/unittest.mock-race-condition/README.md

 This repo is a minimal reproducible example of a race condition in `unittest.mock`.
-See [GitHub issue link here].
+See [this GitHub issue](https://github.com/python/cpython/issues/98624).

 To demonstrate, run `python3 mre.py`.
 You should see output like this every time you run the test: